dgonzalez33/ProtocolFormatter/README.md

 # PDMLSub

--This system parses the pdml file into a data structure
+-This subsystem parses the pdml file into a data structure

 -In here you'll also find the HistoricalCopy class that compares your current edit with the original pdml